aws-samples/aws-field-samples/ConverseSqlAgent/README.md

 ### Converse SQL Agent: Building an intelligent text-to-SQL agent using Amazon Bedrock and Converse API.
 This is a Sample Code for a quick POC and the infrastructure can be adapted based on final implementation.

-Authors: Ross Alas, Pavan Kumar, Parag Srivastava and Abdullah Siddiqui
+Authors: Pavan Kumar, Parag Srivastava and Abdullah Siddiqui

 Converse SQL Agent is a simple and powerful text-to-sql solution that can connect to different databases and queries them all through natural language.
 It is built using